All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Adapting Over Time

 The dietary restrictions described here are most critical during the first few months of treatment and during dose escalation periods.
 As your body adjusts to the medication, many patients find they can tolerate a wider range of foods.
-However, some patients develop lasting preferences for lighter, cleaner eating because they simply feel better this way.
+But some patients develop lasting preferences for lighter, cleaner eating because they simply feel better this way.
 Our FormBlends care team works with you throughout your treatment to refine your diet as your body adapts.

 Frequently Asked Questions